Software Testing Goals

 Short-term Goals

-Short-term goals are known as immediate goals because the results of these goals are immediate after performing software testing.
+Short-term goals are known as immediate goals because the results of these are immediate after performing software testing.
 These goals are set in the individual phases of SDLC.

 Finding bugs

 Software testing helps identify defects and bugs in the software, which can be fixed before the software is released to the market.
+It is very important to have good test coverage to test the software application entirely and ensure it’s performing well and per the specifications.

 Long-term Goals